uaiae/Airline-Delays/README.md

 as circle radius in order to better pronounce the patterns in the data and clearer distinguish the "size" of an airline.

+Index:
+I now implemented direct the comparison of the airlines.
+For this last version I just picked two airlines in the end to better compare their performance evolution.
+I switched to a line plot of the medians to compare the two airlines directly.
+The line plot is now used as starting point or core visualization.
+In addition the viewer can still display all the details (as before on index2) when clicking on the airline buttons.

 Resources
 list of sources I consulted to create my visualization